New Jersey Disability (SSDI) Benefits Lawyer

 Your journey does not end because your initial disability claim was denied.
 The Social Security Administration (SSA) has a process in place to appeal denied claims.
 However, if you approach your appeal with the same documentation you used in your initial claim, you will most likely be denied again.

-Our team of lawyers and staff understand what is necessary to strengthen your case.
-If you did not have legal representation the first time, it is highly advisable to have a skilled attorney at your side during your appeal.
+Our team of New Jersey social security disability attorneys and staff understand what is necessary to strengthen your case.
+If you did not have legal representation the first time, it is highly advisable to have a skilled social security disability attorneys at your side during your appeal.

 While it can be challenging to have a claim approved, our experienced social security lawyers can help.
-To arrange for a completely free and private evaluation, call Young, Marr, Mallis & Associates at (609) 755-3115 in New Jersey today.
+To arrange for a completely free and private evaluation with any of our disability attorneys.
+Call Young, Marr, Mallis & Associates at (609) 755-3115 in New Jersey today.

 Should You Hire a Disability Attorney?